pratimaprasad17/walmart_sales_analysis/README.md

 </p>

  # 🛒 Sales Analytics Dashboard
-### End-to-End Business Intelligence Project (SQL + Power BI)

----

 ## ✨ What this project is about

-This project is a complete end-to-end data analytics solution built to understand how a retail business actually performs — not just at a high level, but across products, customers, employees, and regions.
+This project is a complete end-to-end data analytics and business intelligence solution built to understand how a retail business actually performs — not just at a high level, but across products, customers, employees, and regions.

 Using Walmart sales data, I designed a system that answers a simple but powerful question: